samanthavbarron/matrix-influx/README.md

      - `INFLUXDB_TOKEN`: Your InfluxDB API token
      - `INFLUXDB_ORG`: Your InfluxDB organization
      - `INFLUXDB_BUCKET`: The bucket to store messages in
+     - `INFLUXDB_STORE_CONTENT`: (Optional) Set to 'false' to disable storing message content, defaults to 'true'

 ## Running the Application